 - 7.03 The University shall be notified, in writing, by the Union of the names of the Union Stewards and Unit President and the areas they are representing and any changes made thereto. - 7.04 The University agrees to recognize and deal with a Union Grievance Committee of not more than three (3) employees, one of whom shall be the Unit President. - 7.05 Union Stewards, and the Unit President and Harassment and Violence complaint co-investigators have regular duties to perform on behalf of the University; therefore they will not leave their duties for the purpose of conducting Union business without first obtaining permission from their supervisor.
-(Such permission shall not be unreasonably withheld.) - 7.06 The University agrees that the Unit President, Stewards, and/or Grievance Committee person shall not suffer any loss of regular straight time pay for time spent in a grievance meeting with the University or in the necessary handling of grievances, provided permission has first been obtained from their supervisor.
-Such permission shall not be unreasonably withheld. - 7.07 The parties agree that there will be a joint Labour/ Management Committee consisting of up to three (3) representatives selected by the University and three (3) representatives selected by the Union, one (1) of whom shall be the Unit President.
-The Union may request an additional member to attend a meeting based on the topics on the agenda as long as their attendance will not interfere unduly with operations.
-The University will not unreasonably decline this request.
+(Such permission shall not be unreasonably withheld.) - 7.06 The University agrees that the Unit President, Stewards, and/ or Grievance Committee person shall not suffer any loss of regular straight time pay for time spent in a grievance meeting with the University or in the necessary handling of grievances, provided permission has first been obtained from their supervisor.
+Such permission shall not be unreasonably withheld. - 7.07 The parties agree that there will be a joint Labour/Management Committee consisting of up to three (3) representatives selected by the University and three (3) representatives selected by the Union, one (1) of whom shall be the Unit President.
 Meetings will be held at least six (6) times a calendar year and more frequently if mutually agreeable.
 The Committee will not discuss matters that are the subject of collective bargaining or alter, modify, or amend the collective bargaining agreement.